expo/expo/docs/pages/workflow/android-studio-emulator.md

 ![Android SDK location](/static/images/android-studio-sdk-location.png)

-- If you are on macOS or Linux, add a new line with an environment variable for the Android SDK location in `~/.bash_profile` (or `~/.zshenv` if you use Zsh) - eg. `export ANDROID_SDK=/your/path/here`.
+- If you are on macOS or Linux, add an environment variable pointing to the Android SDK location in `~/.bash_profile` (or `~/.zshenv` if you use Zsh) - eg. `export ANDROID_SDK=/your/path/here`.
 Copy and paste these two lines to do this automatically for Bash and Zsh:

 ```bash
 [ -d "$HOME/Library/Android/sdk" ] && ANDROID_SDK=$HOME/Library/Android/sdk || ANDROID_SDK=$HOME/Android/Sdk